boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/winforms.md

 description: Learn how to embed an analytics dashboard with .NET Win Forms application using Bold BI Embed SDK and try it yourself.
 platform: bold-bi
 documentation: ug
 ---

 # Bold BI Dashboards embedding in Windows Forms using Embedded SDK

 A GitHub link has been provided to [get](https://github.com/boldbi/winforms-sample) the sample application, which demonstrates the rendering of dashboard available in your Bold BI server and followed by steps to create a new embedding application in the `Windows Forms` on your own.

-> **NOTE:** The best way to get started would be reading the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation to start using first.
-The `Getting Started` guide gives you enough information that you need to know before working on the sample.
+> **NOTE:** The best way to get started would be to read the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation first.
+The `Getting Started` guide provides you with enough information that you need to know before working on the sample.

 ## How to run the sample

  1. Please [get](https://github.com/boldbi/winforms-sample) the Windows Forms sample.

- 2. You need to set your embed property details in the `EmbedProperties.cs. `
+ 2. You need to specify the details of your embed property in the `EmbedProperties.cs` file.
      ![Embed Properties](/static/assets/javascript/sample/images/winforms-props.png)

     <meta charset="utf-8"/>